EdwinAbdonShayo/Bus-Tracking/README.md

 **********************************************************************************
 ## Credits

-This project was developed by a team including Iman, Lisa, Chima, Razeen, and myself.
+This project was developed by a team including Iman (@Imaan-Hayfaa), Lisa, Chima (@Chima200057), Razeen (@razeen46), and Edwin (EdwinAbdonShayo).
 Our collaborative efforts resulted in a robust, user-friendly Bus Tracking System designed for seamless user interaction and effective bus management.